-Following the inaugural match, the organisers could never have predicted that this event would lead to the attraction of a large number of players and spectators at each and every polo fixture.
+Following the inaugural match, the organizers could never have predicted that this event would lead to the attraction of a large number of players and spectators at each and every polo fixture.
 Indeed, many international players saved the dates in their diaries and did not miss one tournament.

 Since women came from all around the world, a global synergy was created.
-Players who participated atthe ladies tournament in Barcelona and later in Figueres (Club de Polo Ampurdan) started organizing ladies tournaments at their home clubs, for example in Holland, Germany, Spain and France.
+Players who participated at the ladies tournament in Barcelona and later in Figueres (Club de Polo Ampurdan) started organizing ladies tournaments at their home clubs, for example in Holland, Germany, Spain, and France.

-The first tournament organized in Spain was in March 2004 the ‘José O’Neills Ladies Cup’, played at the Real Club de Polo Barcelona and a few years later at the Club de Polo Ampurdan.
+The first tournament organized in Spain was in March 2004—the ‘José O’Neills Ladies Cup, played at the Real Club de Polo Barcelona and a few years later at the Club de Polo Ampurdan.
 It was sponsored by Mr. José O’Neill, who used to play polo with expertise in Classical Dressage.

-In 2007 two new tournaments were organized; one in Southern France (Aix-en-Provence) and the Spanish Ladies Polo Championship (Jimena de la Frontera, near Sotogrande), sponsored by The Royal Spanish Polo Federation.
+In 2007, two new tournaments were organized; one in Southern France (Aix-en-Provence) and the Spanish Ladies Polo Championship (Jimena de la Frontera, near Sotogrande), sponsored by The Royal Spanish Polo Federation.

-There followed in 2012, the organization of two ladies tournaments a year at the Club de Polo Ampurdan in Figueres, next to the French border; the ‘Ladies First Cup’, in April; the first ladies tournament played in the European Spring season and the last ladies tournament in November of the European Autumn polo season, the ‘Autumn Ladies Cup’.
+There followed in 2012, the organization of two ladies tournaments a year at the Club de Polo Ampurdan in Figueres, next to the French border—the Ladies First Cup in April, the first ladies tournament played in the European Spring season, and the last ladies tournament in November of the European Autumn Polo season, the Autumn Ladies Cup.